surbanski-nr/tiny-cache-py/docs/api-contract.md

 - The contract represents values as raw `bytes`, but the current client API is primarily string-oriented (it encodes values as UTF-8).
 If the client should support binary values end-to-end, the Python API should expose `bytes` explicitly or provide a serializer interface.
 - `CacheResponse.status` is a free-form string, not an enum.
 Both client and server need to agree on the exact values and meaning.
+- The client currently uses `Stats` for connection health checking because the server does not expose the standard gRPC Health Checking Protocol.